Empathetech-LLC/sos/README.md

 ### <br>Platform differences

 The texting differences are due to Apple's policies.<br>They do not allow text automation, at all.
-They don't even have an appeal process for emergency apps.<br>Pretty hypocritical coming from a company whose marketing often implies that you aren't safe without their products, IMO.
+They don't even have an appeal process for emergency apps.<br>Pretty hypocritical coming from a company whose marketing often implies that we aren't safe without their products, IMO.

 #### <br>Timing